C4RR0T02/AdminGuard/documentation/linuxScript.md

 ## Steps for Script

+1. User upload script
-1. Display all Ruling with the following
+2. Display all Ruling with the following

 Example: